Biofuels

 crops could be a lifesaver for farmers in both developed and developing

 countries.
-According to a 2007
+According to the

-study by the Organisation for Economic Development (OECD),
+Organisation for Economic Development (OECD),

 Peter Kendall, president of Britain's National Farmers Union: "What has